 Special Services

-At ACENT’s Anchorage facility, we offer a variety of special services on-site, such as CT scanning and videostroboscopy, for the convenience and better care of our patients.
+At ACENT's Anchorage facility, we offer on-site CT Scanning and videostroboscopy for the convenience and better care of our patients.
 In most cases, we are able to perform these diagnostic tests immediately, which saves our patients the time and hassle of an additional appointment at a separate location.
 This technology also allows us to arrive at a diagnosis and begin treatment more quickly.

 Our highly-trained providers look forward to meeting you and answering all of your questions.